Early Education Conference - Lee's Summit, MO

 believing in each child’s potential and the various learning styles.
 Together, we will grow in our level of support and nurture as we focus on effective ways to adapt and allow students to discover strengths, talents, and abilities.
 Together, we will “Imagine Greatness” in our students.

-Dr. Edward Bunn has served for over 25 years in the field of Education.
+For over 25 years, Dr. Bunn has served in the field of Education.
 He holds a Masters in Christian School Administration and a Doctorate in Educational Leadership.
+Dr. Bunn began his educational career as an Early Education Teacher in an urban Christian School and served as a founder of an Early Education Program.
 As a lifelong learner, Dr. Bunn believes strongly in leadership development and teacher quality.
 He has shared this passion as an Adjunct Professor, School Teacher, Head of School, and Pastor.
 Currently, Dr. Bunn serves school leaders through consultation, support and collaboration as ACSI’s Regional Director (South Central Region).

 Dr. Bunn has been married for 27 years and has three children.
 His wife also invests in students and teachers serving as a teacher and school administrator throughout her career and calling.